JGilsenan/ss_tc_tool_temp_manager/readme.md

 ## Assumptions, setting expectations, and pre-requisites:
 - you already have ss setup just how you like it, or at least functionally and you have tested it (this isn't a how-to for ss toolchangers for someone coming from a different slicer)
 - your install and configs for klipper-toolchanger use the following standard macro naming conventions:
-    - PRINT_START for the start of your print
+    - `PRINT_START` for the start of your print
-        - in addition to any other variables you may currently be passing to PRINT_START, it is assumed (for now, remapping support may be added later) that your PRINT_START accepts the following temperature parameters:
+        - in addition to any other variables you may currently be passing to `PRINT_START`, it is assumed (for now, remapping support may be added later) that your `PRINT_START` accepts the following temperature parameters:
-            - TOOL_TEMP
+            - `TOOL_TEMP`
-            - BED_TEMP
+            - `BED_TEMP`
     - PRINT_END for the end of your print
     - T[Tool number] for performing a tool change
 - you have configured your toolchanger such that ALL homing, bed mesh, QGL, etc MUST be performed using T0, regardless of whether or not T0 is used in a given print
-- you are okay with preheating the bed to `first_layer_bed_temperature` and T0 to 150C prior to any homing, QGL, bed mesh, etc routines performed in your PRINT_START macro, this script adds this behavior.
+- you are okay with preheating the bed to `first_layer_bed_temperature` and T0 to 150C prior to any homing, QGL, bed mesh, etc routines performed in your `PRINT_START` macro, this script adds this behavior.

 # Superslicer setup